microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantadmin-settings-update.md

 ---
 title: "Update settings (tenantAdmin)"
-description: "Update one or more tenant-level settings for SharePoint and OneDrive."
+description: "Update one or more tenant-level settings for SharePoint and OneDrive for Business."
 author: "liamfernandez"
 ms.localizationpriority: medium
 ms.prod: "files"